-The ADC is not a place; it is an event which allows assessors to assess the potential of a candidate for further development.
+The ADC’s (Assessment and Development Centres) are not a place; they are an event which allows assessors to assess the potential of a candidate for further development.
 The event can be held anywhere that has sufficient rooms to manage the different activities in close proximity.
-This may be at a FRS or external venue and may take up to a full day, or part of a day, depending on timetabling.
+This may be at a FRS (Fire and Rescue Service) or external venue and may take up to a full day, or part of a day, depending on timetabling.
 There will generally be no more than 8 candidates assessed on any one day.

 The event is carefully timetabled to ensure each candidate has the same amount of time to complete each exercise, and has regular breaks throughout the day.
 If you have any special requirements you will be given an opportunity to let the ADC team know prior to attending.
 The timetable is designed to ensure that you are seen by a range of different assessors.
 Candidates may find that they complete the exercises in a different sequence but all will have completed the same activities by the end of the ADC within exactly the same time-frame.
 You will see administrators with stop-watches making sure this is done fairly and accurately.